 Jamie’s work sees her on stage, manipulating and working cameras, sound and lighting.
 Her specialist knowledge of Isadora Software, along with consistent invention and research, is integrated in her creation of evocative and daring experimental performance tools and digital environments.

-This year Jamie won much acclaim as well as the Canadian Capital Critics Theatre Choice Design award for her design of the Edward Curtis Project, written and directed by Marie Clements:
+Jamie won much acclaim as well as the Canadian Capital Critics Theatre Choice Design award for her design of the Edward Curtis Project, written and directed by Marie Clements:

 The first point to be made about The Edward Curtis Project is that the production itself is exquisite.